BloomTech-Labs/life-logger-fe/README.md

-This is the life logger README
+This is the life logger README.